colvin/schemer/README.md

 cloned, run the `make config` command to set this up, and then run `make rcs-tag` to ensure the tags are properly set.

+# INSTALLING

+Run `make install` to install `schemer`.
+It only depends on Python and its core libraries, but has only been tested on Python 3.

+The `DESTDIR` variable controls the prefix directory. `schemer` will be installed as `$DESTDIR/bin/schemer`.
+Use `make install DESTDIR=/some/path` to override the default value of `/usr/local`.
+No attempt to create the `bin` directory is made, so when installing into an alternative location that directory will need to exist prior to installation.

+The installed file is set to be owned by `root:wheel`, which can be overwritten using the `BIN_USR` and `BIN_GRP` variables.
+The file mode can also be overwritten using the `BIN_MOD` variable, which defaults to `755`.

 # LICENSE

 This program is provide under the terms of the BSD 2-clause License.